MichaelCurrin/daylio-csv-parser/docs/usage.md

 2018,16 May,Tuesday,11:41 pm,horrible,"","Did nothing today."
 ```

-This CSV always has 7 columns.
-However, the _activities_ value needs further processing to make it easy handle in a CSV editor.
+The CSV always has 7 columns, however, the _activities_ value needs further processing to make it easy to handle in a CSV editor.
+That is the reason for this project.

 Each activity is separated by a pipe symbol and there may be no activities an empty string, or all the available activities may be used.
 The activities may be a mixture of the built-in labels and the ones defined by a user.

-Next, move the CSV form your mobile device to your computer.
-The simplest is to use a USB cable and plug your device in.
-Though, you might want to use Google Drive or e-mail.

-### 2. Create a clean CSV

-Move the CSV to dayliopy's default configured location.
+Download the file on your computer and then move CSV to _dayliopy's_ configured CSV input location.

 ```bash
 $ mv daylio_export.csv path/to/repo/dayliopy/var/data_in/daylio_export.csv
 ```

+### 2. Import the data

-Read in the above file, clean the data and write out to the default configured location.
+Use the commands below to read in the above export file, clean the data and write out a new CSV to the configured location.

+Note that this will overwrite the existing output file.
+This should be fine though, since the input file always contains all data to date.

 ```bash
 $ cd path/to/repo/dayliopy